IDianthus/Cubical-Script/Temporary Repo/README.md

 ![Create New Project](Images/Create%20New%20Project.png)

-Inside of our new workspace, we can open the CodeBrowser tool
+Inside of our new workspace, we can open the CodeBrowser tool.

 ![Start By Opening CodeBrowser](Images/Start%20By%20Opening%20CodeBrowser.png)